pfmc-assessments/sablefish/models/2023/README.md

 * Add remainder of Tables
 * Run models for the axes of uncertainty
 * write index data to a file bc right now it is just copy and pasted
-* rerun sdmTMB to get north south instead of state stratification
-* document that 2021 used season 1 for wcgbts index

 ## Bridging